She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 “No.”

-Bianca closed her eyes for one aching second.
-She could hate Mara for the lost years and still be grateful the woman had chosen mercy once, when no one else had.
+She could hate Mara for the lost years and still know that, in one terrible moment, the woman had chosen mercy while everyone else chose money, fear, or convenience.

 “Are you angry?” the girl asked.

-Bianca swallowed.
 “At you?
 Never.”

-Mila gave the tiniest nod.
+Mila gave the smallest nod.

-Bianca brushed wet hair off her forehead.
+Bianca brushed the wet hair from her forehead.

 Her daughter.